1960 Belgian Grand Prix: Fatal accidents

-Five laps later, Alan Stacey was hit in the face by a bird at Masta, causing his car to crash, then somersault off the track and land in a field.
-The car then caught fire, and Stacey, still trapped inside, was burned to death.
+Five laps later, Alan Stacey was hit in the face by a bird at Masta, causing him to lose control with his car somersaulting off the track and landing in a field.
+The car then caught fire and Stacey, still trapped inside, was burned to death.
 It was the only Formula One race meeting in which two drivers were killed until the deaths of Roland Ratzenberger and Ayrton Senna at the 1994 San Marino Grand Prix.

 Race conclusion

 The race distance had been lengthened to 36 laps from 24 laps.
+Jack Brabham crossed the finish line first a minute and three seconds ahead of his Cooper-Climax teammate, Bruce McLaren.
 The results highlight an unusual quirk in the rules regarding classification of non-finishers.
 Under modern rules, Graham Hill would have been classified third, since he completed lap 35 before the lapped Olivier Gendebien.
 Hill then retired, in the pits, but was not classified since he did not push his car over the line after the winner took the finish (as required by the rules of the time).
 In fact the rule about crossing the finishing line was inconsistently applied – at the 1959 German Grand Prix, Harry Schell was classified seventh despite only completing 49 of the race's 60 laps.